 What is this compostable snack bag made of?

-These commercially compostable bags are made from 85% renewable plant materials.
 The Polylactic Acid (PLA) used in our bags helps make them commercially compostable and is derived primarily from corn and/or sugarcane.
 Raw material production for these films produces approximately 60% lower greenhouse gas emissions (GHG) than traditional snack bags.

 What does compostable mean?

 Compostable means that an item will break down into usable compost within a certain amount of time under specific conditions.
 For example, natural materials like vegetable peels, grass clippings, and specially designed items like Off The Eaten Path compostable snack bags break down into compost that can enrich soil.
 Our bags are Biodegradable Products Institute certified and meet American Society of Testing Materials (ASTM) D6400 standards.

 Why can’t I compost this bag at home?

 The bags are designed for industrial composting facilities which use higher levels of heat and moisture than most home compost setups and can only be composted in industrial facilities or through our mail-in program to ensure they will break down completely.

 No, this bag can’t be recycled.
 Today, most snack bags are made of flexible film that’s not recyclable, so we developed an bag that can be commercially composted.
 If you don’t have access to any of our composting options, please dispose of the chip bag in the garbage.